-The following section of MD&A compares the results of operations for each of the two fiscal periods ended March 31, 2010 and March 31, 2009 and should be read in conjunction with the accompanying Consolidated Financial Statements and the accompanying Notes to Consolidated Financial Statements included in Part I, Item 1 of this report.
+The following section of MD&A compares the results of operations for each of the two fiscal periods ended June 30, 2010 and June 30, 2009 and should be read in conjunction with the accompanying Consolidated Financial Statements and the accompanying Notes to Consolidated Financial Statements included in Part I, Item 1 of this report.

-As a result of the issuance of new common shares, consolidated results for the Company in the current period may not be directly comparable to prior period results until such time as the stock issuance is fully reflected in both reporting periods.
+Between December 2008 and June 2009 the Company issued 5.0 million common shares to complete the Acquisition.
+As a result of the Acquisition and the issuance of new common shares, consolidated results for the Company in the current period may not be directly comparable to prior period results until such time as the Acquisition and stock issuance is fully reflected in both reporting periods.
 Also, the Company's results are expected to reflect the seasonal nature of the acquired natural gas businesses.
 Accordingly, the Company expects that results of operations will be positively affected during the first and fourth quarters, when sales of natural gas are typically higher, and negatively affected during the second and third quarters, when gas operating and maintenance expenses usually exceed sales margins in the period.